Auburn Police Department

 Community Action Team

 Our Community Action Team plays a significant role in addressing larger community issues, specifically addressing our community's homeless situation.
-Our team works closely with the Sacramento County Probation Department and Placer County Health and Human Services, along with other groups with in our community.
+Our team works closely with the Placer County Probation Department and Placer County Health and Human Services, along with other groups with in our community.
 In 2019, our team developed a three year strategic plan that focused on using statistical data that will help us to identify what our issues and needs are as it relates to homelessness in the City of Auburn.
 The strategic plan and staff report were presented to City Council and quarterly updates are provided to City Council and our community via the City Council meetings.